Coast Guard, DHS.

-The U. S. Coast Guard is making available an interim report issued by the Atlantic Coast Port Access Route Study (ACPARS) workgroup.
-The interim report provides status of the workgroup efforts and the remaining requirements to complete the study.
-The Coast Guard welcomes comments on the interim report or submission of additional information for consideration by the workgroup.
+The Coast Guard announces the availability of the final report issued by the Atlantic Coast Port Access Route Study (ACPARS) workgroup.
+The Coast Guard welcomes comments on the report.

 FOR FURTHER INFORMATION CONTACT: